chungyang/tictactoe/threeinarow/README.md

 # ThreeInARow
-ThreeInARowGame.java and ThreeInARowBlock.java are a basic Java implementation of the Three in a Row game.
+controller.ThreeInARowController.java and model.RowBlock.java are a basic Java implementation of the Three in a Row game.

 ### How to build and test (from Terminal):